Useful Links & Student Help

 1. If your child is isolating but the school is open

 If your child is required to self-isolate, work will be immediately available on their Google classroom account.
 On their first day of isolation they should log in and being work on the subjects they would have had that day.

-Work is updated regularly by teachers to reflect what is happening in the classroom.
+Work is updated regularly by teachers so that it relates to what is happening in the classroom.
 The activities and content may differ from what is happening in the classroom as not everything transfers to independent, remote learning as easily.
 The work will still support their progress and minimise the learning lost through not being in the classroom.

 If you or your child have any queries about the work, please contact the Head of Subject who will be happy to answer or follow up any queries you have.

 2. School closure: If a year group is sent home

 - Go4Schools will have a definitive list of tasks for the week on it.
 This is where students can tick off the subjects they have complete (and you can see what they have said they have done).

 Each week*, students will be awarded Go4Schools points by their teacher in each subject:

 0: No remote learning has been handed in to the class teacher this week